-Healthcare is an industry governed by countless regulations.
+Healthcare is an industry governed by countless regulations and standards.
 These regulations exist to protect everyone involved: patients, families, providers, caregivers, and beyond.
 Adhering to healthcare regulations is the best way to reduce risk, improve safety, boost patient and provider satisfaction, and enhance service quality.

-While it can sometimes feel like there’s dozens and dozens of different healthcare standards, the biggest governing policies really boil down to four major regulations.
+While it can sometimes feel like there are dozens and dozens of different healthcare standards, the biggest governing policies really boil down to four major regulations.
 Get familiar with the big four, and you’ll be well on your way to navigating healthcare compliance with confidence.

 Why Are Healthcare Regulations Important?